fish-shell/fish-shell/doc_src/interactive.rst

 Interactive use
 ===============

-Fish prides itself on being really nice to use interactively.
+fish prides itself on being really nice to use interactively.
 That's down to a few features we'll explain in the next few sections.

-Fish is used by giving commands in the fish language, see :doc:`The Fish Language <language>` for information on that.
+fish is used by giving commands in the fish language, see :doc:`The fish Language <language>` for information on that.

 Help
 ----

-Fish has an extensive help system.
+fish has an extensive help system.
 Use the :doc:`help <cmds/help>` command to obtain help on a specific subject or command.
 For instance, writing ``help syntax`` displays the :ref:`syntax section <syntax>` of this documentation.

-Fish also has man pages for its commands, and translates the help pages to man pages.
+fish also has man pages for its commands, and translates the help pages to man pages.
 For example, ``man set`` will show the documentation for ``set`` as a man page.

 Help on a specific builtin can also be obtained with the ``-h`` parameter.
 For instance, to obtain help on the :doc:`fg <cmds/fg>` builtin, either type ``fg -h`` or ``help fg``.